mortezakowkabi/jcb-persian-documentation/006-Basic-Fields.md

 com_example.viewname
 ```

-> This automatically integrates Joomla’s category management system into your component.
+> This automatically integrates Joomla's category management system into your component.

 ---